Portable CI with Docker

 - Company decides to change providers

-The following approach attempts to address thse challenges by requiring only a CI environment with docker
+The following approach attempts to address thse challenges by requiring only a CI environment with docker and docker-compose(optional) installed.

 Example